-Canamex Resources Corp.
+Canamex Gold Corp.
 (TSXV:CSQ; OTCQX:CNMXF; FSE:CX6) is engaged in fast-tracking toward production at the Bruner Gold Project in the prolific gold jurisdiction of Nye County, Nevada.
 The region is home to several producing and past-producing mines along the Walker Lane Trend.
 The Bruner Gold Property is surrounded by multi-million-ounce gold deposits, including Paradise Peak, Round Mountain, and Rawhide.

 - Great location: Nevada is the largest gold producing jurisdiction in the Americas and is responsible for 75 percent of gold production in the United States.

 - Major structural intersection surrounded by multi-million-ounce deposits.

 - Among the highest grade drill intercepts in Nevada and excellent metallurgy with gold extractions of approximately 90 percent.

 - Maiden NI 43-101 technical report and mineral resource estimate completed.

 - Significant untapped exploration potential with 80 percent unexplored.

 - Completed positive PEA in 2016; moving toward feasibility.

 - Focused both on drilling and permitting as avenues toward value creation.